Self-correction is Not An Innate Capability in Language Models: Moral Self-correction Performance

-For our backbone model, we adopt the 7B Mistral model~\cite{jiang2023mistral}, selected for its strong instruction-following capabilities.
-We specifically leverage the open-sourced version without safety alignment, as previous studies have shown that safety alignment can significantly impact self-correction performance~\cite{ganguli2023capacity}.
-We evaluate the model on two morality-relevant benchmarks: BBQ~\cite{parrish-etal-2022-bbq}, which evaluates social stereotypes; and RealToxicity~\cite{gehman2020realtoxicityprompts}, which focuses on text detoxification for language generation.
+\textbf{Experimental Settings.} For our backbone model, we adopt the Mistral-7B~\cite{jiang2023mistral7b}, Gemma-7B~\cite{jiang2023mistral7b} and DeepSeek-R1-Distill-Llama-8B (DeepSeek henceforth)~\cite{deepseekai2025deepseekr1incentivizingreasoningcapability}, selected for its strong instruction-following capabilities.
+In particular, the DeepSeek model exhibits strong reasoning capabilities.
+However, experimental results suggest that moral self-correction is not an inherent capability of such models.

+We evaluate the model on two morality-relevant benchmarks: BBQ~\citep{parrish-etal-2022-bbq}, which evaluates social stereotypes; and RealToxicity~\citep{gehman2020realtoxicityprompts}, which focuses on text detoxification for language generation.
 BBQ is framed as a QA task, where we concentrate exclusively on the \textit{ambiguous} contexts provided by the authors.
 In these cases, the correct response is \textit{unknown}, and any answer revealing a bias toward a particular social group in the context is deemed incorrect.
-Our analysis spans all representative dimensions of social bias, e.g. disability, physical appearance, religion, sexual orientation, etc. In the case of the language generation task, we employ the RealToxicity benchmark~\cite{gehman2020realtoxicityprompts}, directing the model to generate non-toxic content.
+Our analysis spans all representative dimensions of social bias, e.g. disability, physical appearance, religion, sexual orientation, etc. In the case of the language generation task, we employ the RealToxicity benchmark~\citep{gehman2020realtoxicityprompts}, directing the model to generate non-toxic content.

-We take the same instructions for intrinsic self-correction by following~\citet{liu2024intrinsic}.
-For the extrinsic self-correction, we prompt an external LLM, deep-seek\footnote{\url{https://huggingface.co/deepseek-ai}} (API\footnote{\url{https://platform.deepseek.com/api-docs/}}), to get a textual feedback to LLMs' answers.
+We take the same instructions for intrinsic self-correction by following~\citet{ganguli2023capacity,liu2024intrinsic}.
+For extrinsic self-correction, we prompt an external LLM, DeepSeek-chat api\footnote{\url{https://huggingface.co/deepseek-ai}}, to get textual feedback to LLMs' answers.
 It is notable that we prompt the external LLM not to directly answer the given question but only provide feedback.
 With respect to CoT reasoning, we adopt the approach outlined by~\citet{ganguli2023capacity}.
 When CoT is available, external feedback for RealToxicity is provided based on both the CoT process and the answer, whereas for BBQ, it is based solely on the CoT.
-More details about the prompts are available in Appendix~\ref{app:prompts4backbone}.
+More details about the prompts are available in Appendix~\ref{app:prompts}.